-Of all the deadly job interview sins, rambling is one of the worst.
+Among all the deadly job interview sins, rambling is one of the worst.

 An HR Manager recently confided to me this about a candidate: He looked great on paper, but in-person he wouldn’t stop talking.
 I felt like I needed reins.

 As an interviewer, I want to see a candidate’s top performance, not their first rehearsal.
-After a first meeting, I tend to remember not just what a candidate said but how they made me feel.
+After a first meeting, I tend to remember what a candidate said and how they made me feel.

 Unfocused, long-winded talking can kill the sense that a two-way conversation is happening.
-It can also make a candidates seem unorganized, unsure of his/her self and unable to cope with pressure.
+It can also make a candidate seem unorganized, unsure of his/her/theirself and unable to cope with pressure.
 And, frankly, it can be boring.
-Here’s how to pull back on interview rambling and make every word count:

-1. Start in a Good Place
+1. Start in a good place

-2. Get Comfortable with Silence
+2. Get comfortable with silence

 These slightly awkward moments are a great time to read body language.
 Is their head nodding?
 Are they writing something down?
 Are their brows furrowed?
 Allow the interviewer some time to tell you, verbally and physically, how they’re feeling and adjust your course from there.

-Here’s why I love this question: it’s courteous (you’re acknowledging their original motivation for asking the question in the first place) and its shows you care about whether you’ve done a good job.
+Here’s why I love this question: it’s courteous (you’re acknowledging their original motivation for asking the question in the first place) and it shows you care about whether you’ve done a good job.
 Essentially, you’re asking for on-the-spot feedback.
 How am I doing?